 This is an extremely interesting category.
 In part, because it is evolving and in part because it is a very old category that until recently hasn’t changed much.
-The initial home weather stations had the capability to be shared but you had to have a weather underground account and a computer you could attach to the weather station via a USB dongle.
+The initial home weather stations could be shared, but you had to have a weather underground account and a computer you could attach to the weather station via a USB dongle.
 The new Micro-Weather Stations have changed all of that.
-Now, you can view the weather from your station on your phone, tablet or computer anywhere without having to directly connect to your weather station.
+Now, you can view the weather from your station on your phone, tablet, or computer anywhere without having to connect to your weather station directly.

-The products in this growing category that I use and love are NetATMO (I’ve had their weather station for more than 3 years now) and Bloomsky (6 months and I am really enjoying posting time-lapse video of Yesterday’s weather!).
+The products in this growing category that I use and love are NetATMO (I’ve had their weather station for more than three years now) and Bloomsky (6 months and I am enjoying posting time-lapse videos of Yesterday’s weather!).

 5. Home automation

 Home Automation is undergoing an explosion right now.
 From adding capabilities to already existing products to expanding what you can automate.
 The quick home automation projects are video doorbells (then you know who is at the door even before they ring the doorbell) home door locks and lighting.
-There are a number of products and points of integration in the space.
+There are several products and points of integration in the space.

-The every expanding area of motion detection devices is one that is extremely interesting.
-Like voice control systems there is a limit to motion control.
-As you would not should Alexa to blank on a crowded subway car the same is true of making gestures to automate tasks.
-That said, at home, where these devices are normally deployed the value proposition of motion detection is really high.
+The every expanding area of motion detection devices is an extremely interesting one.
+Like voice control systems, there is a limit to motion control.
+As you would not should Alexa to blank on a crowded subway car, the same is true of making gestures to automate tasks.
+That said, at home, where these devices are normally deployed, the value proposition of motion detection is high.